aliafshar/bu/README.md

     myvariable = I am the variable content

 Defines a variable `myvariable`.
 Quoting is not required as the variable value is taken to the end of the line.

 Variables are injected into the environment, where they can be used directly in targets as `$myvariable` in shell, or `os.getenv('myvariable')` from Python.

+Note: Because variables are injected only into the environment, they will not be used in target names and dependencies.

 ## Imports